patched-codes/patchwork/README.md

 </div>

-Patchwork allows you to automate development gruntwwork like PR reviews, bug fixing, security patching, and more using a self-hosted CLI agent and your preferred LLMs.
+Patchwork allows you to automate development gruntwork like PR reviews, bug fixing, security patching, and more using a self-hosted CLI agent and your preferred LLMs.

 ## Key Components